Skip to content

 Limitations

-Randomizing keys breaks tracking continuity and limits or disables personalized features, such as:
+Both options break tracking continuity and limit or disable personalized features, such as:

 • PERSONAL recommendations